gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/programming-quotes.md

 John Johnson

 > Program testing can be a very effective way to show the presence of bugs, but is hopelessly inadequate for showing their absence.

 Edsger Dijkstra

+> Simplicity is a prerequisite for reliability.

+Edsger Dijkstra